oddrationale/ACollectionOfChessWisdom/manuscript/06_Attack_and_Defense.md

 Attacks are only justified by existing or potential weaknesses.
 Avoid useless checks and premature attacks that waste time and scatter pieces.

-In tactical situations, always analyze each candidate move to a quiet position – one in which all checks and captures have been exhausted or neutralized (your “horizon”).
+In tactical situations, always analyze each candidate move to a quiet position - one in which all checks and captures have been exhausted or neutralized (your "horizon").

 If your opponent attacks on the flank, counterattack in the center.

 In most cases, attack with pieces not pawns.

-Every successful tactic, combination, sacrifice, and attack is based on one or more weaknesses in the opponent’s position.
+Every successful tactic, combination, sacrifice, and attack is based on one or more weaknesses in the opponent's position.

 Sometimes, defending a weakness, such as a weak pawn, can ultimately cost you more than simply letting it go.